A no dig vegetable garden is the easiest way to grow your own, delicious food.

 It's so simple to set up and your soil will never be healthier.

-A no-dig vegetable garden sounds pretty good right?
+A no dig vegetable garden sounds pretty good right?
 A vegetable patch with no back-breaking digging work.
-It’s as easy as it sounds too, but first you need to understand what’s behind, actually what’s under a successful garden bed.
+It’s as easy as it sounds too, but first I think it helps to understand what’s behind, actually what’s under a successful garden bed.

 Now you know a little more about what goes on underground and how complex ‘soil’ actually is.
 Keep this in mind next time you are in your garden.
 Under your feet is an entire world of activity.
 This is where ‘no-dig’ gardening comes in.